 Shredding, Sorting, and Separation: After collection and transportation to recycling facilities, materials in the e-waste stream must be processed and separated into clean commodities that can be used to make new products.
 Efficient separation of materials is the foundation of electronics recycling.
-Initial shredding of e-waste stream facilitates sorting and separation of plastics from metals and internal circuitry.
-So, e-waste items are shredded into pieces as small as 100mm to prepare for further sorting.
+Shredding the e-waste facilitates the sorting and separation of plastics from metals and internal circuitry, and waste items are shredded into pieces as small as 100mm to prepare for further sorting.

 Preparation For Sale as Recycled Materials: After the shredding, sorting and separation stages have been executed, the separated materials are prepared for sale as usable raw materials for the production of new electronics or other products.

 - ISRI (the Institute of Recycling Industries): ISRI is the largest recycling industry association with 1600 member companies, of which 350 companies are e-waste recyclers.

 - CAER (Coalition for American Electronics Recycling): CAER is another leading e-waste recycling industry association in the U.S. with over 130 member companies operating around 300 e-waste recycling facilities altogether throughout the country.

 - EERA (European Electronics Recyclers Association): EERA is the leading e-waste recycling industry association in Europe.

 - EPRA (Electronic Products Recycling Association): EPRA is the leading e-waste recycling industry association in Canada.